-Regardless of your preferred approach, you always go through a few unavoidable phases.
+Regardless of your preferred approach, you always go through a series of obvious phases.

 In the beginning you need to focus on organizing the team and work environment.
 You need to fill some key roles early and set up some tools.
 And you need to quickly get into the habit of planning, observing and reporting on your progress.